-If you’re like most website owners, you took advantage of that free or low cost hosting offered when you registered your domain.
+If you’re like many website owners, you may have taken advantage of the free or low cost hosting that was offered when you registered your domain.
 Especially if it was for a free shared hosting package, it just made sense at the time to tick one more item off your to-do list.
 Unfortunately, not all hosts and servers are created equally.
 In fact, if you go with a subpar web host, you might be losing revenue and customers without even knowing it.

 There are many ways to start an online business without breaking the bank, but remember that sometimes you really do get what you pay for.
 Don’t go with free or cheap hosting based on the monthly price alone.
 Figure out what the guaranteed uptime is, what compensation you’ll get if the host doesn’t deliver, how many other clients are sharing “your” specific server and how easy it is to get customer service.

 Unfortunately, you might find out too late (like when the server’s down) that you got stuck with a loser of a host.
 Here are a few signs to watch out for: